Getting Compensation for Severe Car Accident Injuries in Gwinnett County

 Further, we will help you share evidence of your pre-injury wages and earning capacity with the insurance company or court, as well as evidence of how your injury prevents or limits your ability to work.
 Vocational experts and other evidence can help us establish this.

 Set up a consultation so we can start going over your injuries and identifying all aspects of your life (short-and long-term) that they affect.
-Give us a call at 770-951-8900 or fill out our contact form and schedule a free, no-obligation consultation with us today.
+Give us a call at 770-951-8900 or schedule a free, no-obligation consultation with us today.